Airport seating

-An "airport chair" or "airport seating" is a public seating area at an airport.
-It is normally accompanied by nearby lounges and restaurants.
+An airport chair or airport seating is a public seating area at an airport, commonly placed near restaurants and airline lounges.

+Design

-Robert Sommer studied the design of airport seating and concluded that the arrangement of chairs in rigid lines bolted to the floor was deliberately sociofugal — discouraging any form of social interaction like conversation and encourages them to go to commercial locations such as shops and cafes.
-The provision of arms on the chairs increased the usage of the chairs, as compared with bench seats without armrests.
-Strangers are more comfortable sitting adjacent each other if there is an armrest to mark their personal space.
+Robert Sommer studied the design of airport seating and concluded that the arrangement of chairs in rigid lines bolted to the floor was deliberately Sociofugal — discouraging any form of social interaction between individuals and encouraging them to go to commercial locations such as shops and cafes.
+The provision of arms on the chairs increased the usage of the chairs as compared with bench seats without armrests.
+Strangers are more comfortable sitting adjacent to each other, if there is an armrest, to mark their personal space.
 The parallel orientation of the modular seat units also minimizes face-to-face contact, making it seem less threatening for strangers.

 History

 While designing chairs of the Chicago O’Hare International Airport in 1962, Charles and Ray Eames sought to design a chair that would not only be stylish, but also functional for the people occupying each seat.
-This seat was later deemed the Eames Tandem Sling Seat.
+This seat became known as the “Eames Tandem Sling Seat”.
 Brian Alexander later updated the Eames seat by adding an occasional table in between seats and power outlets for convenient charging of mobile devices.

-Airport terminals designed by major architects such as Renzo Piano (Kansai International Airport) or Richard Rogers (London Heathrow Terminal 5) require high quality seating to match the general quality of their interiors.
+Airport terminals designed by major architects such as Renzo Piano (Kansai International Airport) or Richard Rogers (Heathrow Terminal 5) require high-quality seating to match the general quality of their interiors.

-Variance in airport lounges
+Variance in Airport Lounges

-Seating in airports plays a significant role in the satisfaction of travelling passengers as well as their overall experience in airports.
-Seating is an important aspect of airports due because it provides both an improved airport experience and visual appeal.
+Seating in airports plays a significant role in the satisfaction of traveling passengers and their overall experience in airports.
+Seating is essential to airports because it improves passenger experience and visual appeal.

 Purpose of seating styles

-The design of the standard airport seating has not seen a significant change in over 50 years, and is known for its simplicity.
+The design of the standard airport seating has not seen a significant change in over 50 years and is known for its simplicity.
 The primary focus of today’s airport seating is the size and comfort of seating to fit the environment that the airport and airline desire to create.

-Since fire safety is a significant consideration at airports, regulations now govern the contents of airport terminals and this affects the choice of materials used for the seating.
+Since fire safety is a significant consideration at airports, regulations now govern the contents of airport terminals, affecting the materials used for seating.

 Airport lounges provide greater comfort and services to travelers with a membership in a location separate from the standard airport environment.
 While standard domestic and international airport lounges include basic seating and access to charging stations, these membership-based lounges provide more comfortable and spacious seating.

-Primary features of airport lounges include refreshments and bars, entertainment, relaxation, and unique seating styles.